vengaer/pearls/README.md

 ## Credits
-Images courtesy of Wikimedia Commons and Pexel.
+Images courtesy of Wikimedia Commons and Pexels.